holepunchto/pear-docs/hp-docs/quick-start.md

 In the HyperDHT, peers are identified by a public key, not by an IP address.
 If you know someone's public key, you can connect to them regardless of where they're located, even if they move between different networks.

 > ℹ️ Hyperswarm's holepunching will fail if both the client peer and the server peer are on randomizing NATs, in which case the connection must be relayed through a third peer.
 Hyperswarm does not do any relaying by default.
-For example, Keet implements its own relaying system wherein other call participants can serve as relays -- the more participants in the call, the stronger overall connectivity becomes.
+For example, Keet implements its relaying system wherein other call participants can serve as relays -- the more participants in the call, the stronger overall connectivity becomes.

 For example, use the HyperDHT to create a basic CLI chat app where a client peer connects to a server peer by public key.
 This example consists of two files: `client.mjs` and `server.mjs`.